The Best List of Caves in Utah

 Kanab Sand Caves

 The Kanab Sand Caves, located to the south of Moqui Caves, are man-made, and it was created when people began mining for sand in the area.
-The mining process was short-lived, but today we have these spectacular caves which we can explore.
+The mining process was short-lived, but today we have these spectacular sandstone caves which we can explore.

 It would be best if you hiked a little to arrive at the sand caves, but you will find multiple tunnels and caves to explore when you come here.
 The temperatures inside the caves are cooler, and you will love it if you are hiking in the summer.
+We think that is the best time to visit so plan your road trip accordingly.

 Wind Caves in Utah